What is A3 Thinking?

 The A3 Process

-Let’s go through the different steps of the process.
+Let’s now examine the different steps that comprise the A3 process.

 Before a problem can be addressed properly, the problem owner needs to describe the current situation in the area where the issue appears.